Books Set in Croatia

 by Rebecca West

 This is a classic and, honestly, I did not get very far.
-I wanted to read it, but the Adriatic view off our balcony put me in more of a beachy, light reading kind of mood.
-It’s a travelogue that takes place on the brink of WWII.
+I wanted to read it, but the Adriatic view off our balcony of beautiful Croatia put me in more of a beachy, light reading kind of mood.
+It’s a Croatian travelogue that takes place on the brink of WWII.
 “A magnificent blend of travel journal, cultural commentary, and historical insight, Black Lamb and Grey Falcon probes the troubled history of the Balkans and the uneasy relationships among its ethnic groups.
 The landscape and the people of Yugoslavia are brilliantly observed as West untangles the tensions that rule the country’s history as well as its daily life.”
+It’s a traveler’s history of Croatia and the Balkans before it became the country it is today.

 Buy Black Lamb and Grey Falcon on Amazon.